COVID-19 update. Our priority is to keep you safe, warm and connected.

 If you’re thinking about digging near our pipes or equipment you must let us know before you start.
 This is so we can help you dig safely.

-Over one third of CO2 emissions come from heating our homes and offices so decarbonising heat is a major issue to address.
+Over one third of CO2 emissions come from heating our homes and offices so decarbonising heat is a major issue for the UK to address.
 We are working on ways to achieve this and believe that the best way to keep customers warm whilst enjoying the flexibility of gas with minimum disruption, is to use the existing network to deliver greener gases like biomethane and hydrogen.
-They work just as well as fossil gas but without the CO2 emissions, in fact hydrogen produces zero emissions when burned.
+They work just as well as fossil gas but without the CO2 emissions, in fact hydrogen produces zero emissions.

-Along with low carbon energy sources such as hydrogen, solar and wind power, biomethane is one of the sustainable energy sources that could allow for a significant reduction in greenhouse gas emissions.
-Biomethane is made from renewable sources such as food waste.
+Along with zero carbon energy sources such as hydrogen, solar and wind power, biomethane, is one of the sustainable energy sources that could allow for a significant reduction in greenhouse gas emissions.

 Manufactured from coal and consisted of Hydrogen, Carbon monoxide, Methane and Carbon dioxide.